 to create your custom UI and place custom controls you can chose between a grid system or exact pixels.

 The instruments background image is called “wallpaper”.
-Its’ the basic background texture where all UI elemnts (knobs, buttons etc) get layered on top.
-We can for example create a realistic synth surface containing placeholders and “sockets” for all your knobs and buttons with detailed shadows, light reflections etc. After on we create the individual knobs & buttons and place those controls exactly inside the designated sockets and areas by layering them on top of our background wallpaper just like we would do within our graphic software when designing a complete GUI.
+Its’ the basic background texture where all UI elements (knobs, buttons etc) get layered on top.
+Just to give you an example: we could take our default graphic software and design a realistic synth surface wallpaper (png file) containing “sockets” for some knobs and buttons with detailed shadows, light reflections etc. After on we can create the individual knobs & buttons and place them exactly inside the designated sockets and areas by layering them on top of our background wallpaper.

 Like in other programming languages in KSP there are variables, arrays and constants.
 These can only be declared inside the on init callback but can be used throughout the whole script then.